Baskaran Pillai

-Early life
+Early life and education

-Baskaran Pillai was born on 1 February 1949, in Rameswaram, Tamil Nadu, an island in Southern India that lies between India and Sri Lanka.
-His father was Subramania Pillai, a painter and photographer who ran a small business for pilgrims who visited Rameswaram, which happens to be one of the most important holy places for all Hindus.
-His mother Nambu Lakshmi was a housewife and the daughter of the Village head of Rameswaram.
-Pillai grew up with four siblings, all boys, in an island without electricity, automobiles or any other modern amenities.
-As a child, Pillai's mother, concerned with Pillai's spiritual attractions and sleeplessness, consulted physicians who found no medical issues.
-His family dissuaded him from pursuing spiritual interests and instead encouraged academics and mundane pursuits.
+Baskaran Pillai was born on 1 February 1949 in Rameswaram, Tamil Nadu, an island in southern India between the Indian mainland and Sri Lanka.
+His father, Subramania Pillai, was a painter and photographer who operated a small business serving pilgrims visiting Rameswaram.
+His mother, Nambu Lakshmi, was the daughter of a village head in Rameswaram.
+Pillai grew up with four brothers.